 How to Make Paleo Clementine Cake:

 Boil the clementines for 2 hours (that’s right, TWO HOURS).
-Allow them to cool, then pulse them in a food processor.
-Add the remaining cake ingredients and pulse just until combined.
-Pour it into an 8-inch (or 9-inch) spring form pan, bake, and you’re all set!
+Allow them to cool, remove the seeds, then pulse them in a food processor until they are completely smooth.

 I enjoy slices of this cake for breakfast or snack, but you can absolutely reserve it for that after-dinner treat.